US Monopolisation Cases

 A split three-judge panel for the United States Court of Appeals for the Seventh Circuit gave new life to a refusal to deal claim this year, allowing Viamedia to proceed to trial on its allegations that Comcast violated Section 2 of the Sherman Act.

-Plaintiff Viamedia alleged that Comcast operated in both the interconnect market, in which it had monopoly power, and in the advertisement representation (‘ad rep’) market, in which Viamedia also operated, and leveraged its monopoly power in the interconnect market to exclude competitors, like Viamedia, in the ad rep market.
-Viamedia premised its allegations on, among other things, a refusal to deal theory, stating that Comcast denied Viamedia’s customers (multichannel video programming distributors, or ‘MVPDs’) access to the interconnect market if they used any company other than Comcast for ad rep services.
+Plaintiff Viamedia alleged that Comcast operated in both the interconnect market, in which it had monopoly power, and in the advertisement representation (ad rep) market, in which Viamedia had also competed, and leveraged its monopoly power in the interconnect market to exclude Viamedia from the ad rep market.
+Viamedia premised its allegations on, among other things, a refusal to deal theory, stating that Comcast denied Viamedia’s customers (multichannel video programming distributors (MVPDs)) access to the interconnect market if they used any company other than Comcast for ad rep services.
 Absent such access, Viamedia argued, the MVPDs could not provide their services effectively, thereby dissuading them from using any Comcast competitor in the ad rep market and ultimately preventing such competitors from participating in that market.
-Viamedia sued Comcast in 2016, seeking nearly $160 million in damages.
+Viamedia sued Comcast in 2016, seeking nearly US$160 million in damages.

-Viamedia appealed the decision to the Seventh Circuit, and on 24 February 2020, the Seventh Circuit reversed the lower court’s decision.
-The court relied primarily on the Supreme Court’s 35-year old decision in Aspen Skiing, which as noted above, the Supreme Court later recognised as sitting ‘at or near the outer boundary of § 2 liability’.
-The Seventh Circuit too recognised Aspen Skiing’s limited application but found that ‘Viamedia has presented a case that is well within those bounds and appears to be stronger than Aspen Skiing’.
-The court explained that Viamedia had alleged that: (1) there was a preexisting relationship between the parties that indicates joint dealings were efficient and profitable; (2) similar joint agreements are used in comparable markets; and (3) defendant sacrificed profits to harm its rival, all of which was sufficient to allege a refusal to deal claim.
+Viamedia appealed to the Seventh Circuit, and on 24 February 2020, the Seventh Circuit reversed.
+The court relied primarily on Aspen Skiing, which as noted above, the Supreme Court has more recently recognised sits ‘at or near the outer boundary of § 2 liability’.
+The Seventh Circuit recognised Aspen Skiing’s limited application but found that ‘Viamedia has presented a case that is well within those bounds and appears to be stronger than Aspen Skiing’.
+The court explained that Viamedia had alleged that: (1) there was a preexisting relationship between the parties that indicates joint dealings were efficient and profitable; (2) similar joint agreements are used in comparable markets; and (3) defendant sacrificed profits to harm its rival, which was sufficient to allege a refusal to deal claim.

 The Seventh Circuit rejected Comcast’s argument that any possible business justification for the refusal overcomes potential liability, stating that, ‘at the pleading stage, it is enough to allege plausibly that the refusal to deal has some of the key anticompetitive characteristics identified in Aspen Skiing’ and ‘balancing’ tests analysing procompetitive benefits are appropriate only after extensive fact finding, not at the pleading stage.
 The court further warned that if discovery supports Viamedia’s prima facie case, Comcast will take on ‘the burden to prove what would need to be some dazzling procompetitive benefits to justify its conduct’.
-Comcast has stated that it will seek Supreme Court review of the Seventh Circuit’s decision.
+On 28 June 2021, the Supreme Court denied Comcast’s petition for a writ of certiorari reviewing the Seventh Circuit’s opinion.

 In re Humira (Adalimumab) Antitrust Litigation